xzy-2000/Distributed-Linux-Performance-Monitoring/README.md

 # Distributed-Linux-Performance-Monitoring
 A distributed Linux performance monitoring system built based on C++ and gRPC.
+It deploys a multi-node environment through Docker containerization to achieve real-time collection and analysis of CPU, memory, network and other resources.
+Combined with the gRPC framework and Qt visual interface, it supports high-concurrency and low-latency distributed monitoring and stress testing scenario simulation.